VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 Business Phone Service

 One of the most prominent applications of VoIP technology is in modern business phone services.
-Companies of all sizes are increasingly relying on VoIP for their unified communication needs.
+Companies of all sizes increasingly rely on the internet for their unified communication needs.
 It’s cost-effective, improves efficiency, and adds flexibility to the work environment.

 Employees can stay connected from their desktops and mobile devices for phone calls, instant messaging, and more.

-Case Study: Simmons Bank Moved their On-Premises PBX to VoIP
+Case Study: Simmons Bank Moved Its On-Premises PBX to VoIP

 Call Centers